joethei/obsidian-tagcloud/README.md

 | ellipticity | degree of 'flatness'                            | number                                                                                        | `0.65`                                 |
 | shuffle     | produce a different looking result each time?   | `true`/`false`                                                                                | `true`                                 |
 | rotateRatio | Rotation Probability                            | Number as percentage	(so 1.0 is 100%)                                                         | `0.1`                                  |

+## Known issues

+- In some specific scenario the calculated width off the used `canvas` element is 0.
+	The plugin will fall back to a value of 500, which depending on the size of your obsidian window, might look strange.

 ---
 # Credits